How to Have Diocletian's Palace Almost Entirely to Yourself

-My apartment was inside the palace walls — a third-floor walk-up accessed through a stone doorway that probably predated the Renaissance by a comfortable margin.
-The stairs were uneven.
-The ceiling was low.
-The WiFi password was taped to the wall in handwriting that suggested the landlord had written it once, years ago, and never updated either the password or the note.
+Stay inside the palace walls if you can — a third-floor walk-up reached through a stone doorway that predates the Renaissance by a comfortable margin.
+The stairs run uneven.
+The ceiling sits low.
+The WiFi password is taped to the wall in handwriting that suggests the landlord wrote it once, years ago, and never updated either the password or the note.

-But the location.
-The location was the reason I was up before dawn, lacing sneakers in the half-dark, easing the door shut so quietly that even the cat on the landing — who I'd named Diocletian Junior — didn't wake up.
+But the location is the whole point.
+The location is the reason you rise before dawn and ease the door shut so quietly that even the cat on the landing stays asleep.

 6:15AM: The Peristyle

-The columns — Egyptian granite, carved in the 4th century, shipped across the Mediterranean by people who hadn't invented the compass yet — caught the first angled light.
-The pink stone of the Peristyle floor was still damp from overnight condensation.
-The Cathedral of Saint Domnius, originally Diocletian's mausoleum, stood with its doors shut.
-A pigeon walked across the center of the courtyard with the confidence of a senator.
+The columns — Egyptian granite, carved in the 4th century, shipped across the Mediterranean by people who hadn't invented the compass yet — catch the first angled light.
+The pink stone of the Peristyle floor is still damp from overnight condensation.
+The Cathedral of Saint Domnius, originally Diocletian's mausoleum, stands with its doors shut.
+A pigeon crosses the center of the courtyard with the confidence of a senator.

-I sat on the steps.
-The stone was cold through my jeans.
-I could hear the city waking up — a shutter opening somewhere, a motorcycle starting in a distant street, someone coughing — but nothing in the Peristyle itself except the pigeon's feet on stone.
+Sit on the steps.
+The stone is cold through your jeans.
+You can hear the city waking — a shutter opening somewhere, a motorcycle starting in a distant street, someone coughing — but nothing in the Peristyle itself except the pigeon's feet on stone.

 6:40AM: Through the Basement